nborwankar/VectorDatabaseBook/README.md

 # Vector Databases: A Practical Introduction

 This is the code repository for the book **"Vector Databases: A Practical Introduction"**.

 Chapters 4-8 have full applications.

-Chpater 5 text has code with stubbed out functions - the full code is here.
+Chapter 5 text has code with stubbed out functions - the full code is here.
 It would have been too big for the book.

 **Publisher**: O'Reilly